Robert-van-Engelen/Forth500/PockEmul/README.md

     binary to the RAM disk F: drive
 9. Enter `LOAD M "F:FORTH500.IMG"` to load Forth500 in reserved RAM then`CALL
     &B0000` to run Forth500
-10. In the PockEmul menu on the top left cornet select Storage and save the session for future use
+10. In the PockEmul menu on the top left corner select Storage and save the session for future use

 To exit Forth500 enter `BYE`.
 To run Forth500 enter `CALL &B0000` in BASIC.